 - Other Local Employment: The CGU Office of Career Management offers resources to students seeking employment, including regular on-campus Career Fairs.

 For more information about any of these opportunities, please contact Ellen Soakai at Ellen.Soakai@cgu.edu.

-Generous contributions from friends of our programs have led to an expanding range of named fellowships available to both incoming and current SBOS students.
+Generous contributions from friends of our programs have led to an expanding range of named fellowships available to both incoming and current DBOS students.
 Some recent fellowships include:

 - Stuart Oskamp Fellowship

 - Si and Bob Fluor Fellowship

 - Anonymous Fellowship

 Students in recent years have received funding from the following sources:

 Research and Education Grants